nodejs/quic/doc/api/quic.md

     to `true`, will enable the `validateAddress` option as well.
 Default:
     `false`.

-The `quic.createSocket()` function is used to create new `QuicSocket` instances associated with a local UDP address.
+The `net.createQuicSocket()` function is used to create new `QuicSocket` instances associated with a local UDP address.

 ### Class: QuicEndpoint
 <!-- YAML